hpk42/muacrypt/README.rst

-muacrypt: Support for encrypting Mail User Agents
+muacrypt: Encryption support for Mail User Agents
 =================================================

-``muacrypt`` is a set of automatically tested utilities, implemented in Python, to help mail apps (Mail User Agents in particular) to grow `Autocrypt
-<https://autocrypt.org>`_ capabilities as well as features that go
-beyond the Level 1 specification.
+``muacrypt`` provides a command line tool and a Python API to help mail agents grow `Autocrypt <https://autocrypt.org>`_ encryption capabilities as well as features that go beyond the Autocrypt Level 1 specification.

 Please refer to `core/README.rst <core/README.rst>`_
-and the `muacrypt issues tracker <https://github.com/hpk42/py-autocrypt>`_ for more info.
+and the `muacrypt issue tracker <https://github.com/hpk42/py-autocrypt>`_ for more info.